rae004/nextjs-serverless-aws-deploy/README.md

       * Pipeline name: `nextjs-serverless-starter-staging-pipeline`
       * Stage name: `nextjs-serverless-starter-staging-pipeline/staging/serverless-rae-dev-next-js`
 ---
-3. Synth CDK App (optional but good as a finally test for errors) by running `cdk synth <pipeline-or-stage-name>`.
+3. Synth CDK App by running `cdk synth <pipeline-or-stage-name>` (optional but good as a finally test for errors).
    * For example: `cdk synth nextjs-serverless-starter-staging-pipeline`
    * This will generate the cloudformation template to use when the app is deployed.
 ---